Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 For this project, we implemented random number generator with which players can play with Japanese Omikuji, fortune generating tradition in Japan.

+First, open "main_notebook.ipynb" file.
+In that file, you will be navigated to quantum_game which you can download from "quantum_game" folder and play.
+Then, again in "main_notebook.ipynb" file, you will run several codes and solve some tasks.
+After you finished solving tasks, you proceed to "Quantum Random Number Generator Using Qiskit - WQ_07_IBM.ipynb" file and experience the real-life application of quantum computing.

 # Instruction for how to proceed in the notebook file
 "main_notebook.ipynb" is the notebook file which contains the guide for how to proceed and contains tasks to solve.

 You will find the most of instruction here.

-Download the file and open in IBM Lab or Jupyter
+Download the file and open in IBM Lab or Jupyter.

+At the beginning, you will have to install some packages and import several libraries.

+Then, you just need to follow the instruction in the notebook file.

 # Instruction for how to open the game
 First, download the zipped file from this repository.